 Monitoring bots

-Monitoring bots help websites identify maintenance issues.
+Monitoring bots help websites identify maintenance issues and prevent bot attacks.
 These bots will monitor the health of the system and then flag any problems.
 Some sites use these bots to let people know if a website is down or experiencing an issue.
 Monitoring bots are not just for websites; they can be used on various pieces of software to troubleshoot problems and keep the software running as it should.

 It’s likely that you have benefitted from some of these bots, but there are also a lot of downright malicious bots out there that you need to watch out for.